tauri-apps/tauri-includedir/README.md

 tauri_includedir
 ===========

+## Deprecation notice

+This crate was deprecated.
+It is now part of the `tauri-codegen` crate.

+# tauri-includedir

 Include a directory in your Rust binary, e.g. static files for your web server or assets for your game.

 ## Features